-There are several reasons why your cover may be taking on a peculiar smell.
-Keep in mind that in many instances, the smell is due to the condition of the water in the spa.
-Maintaining the proper water balance and sanitizer level will usually help prevent odorous covers.
+There are several reasons why your cover may be taking on a peculiar stink.
+In most instances though, the smell is due to the spa water condition.
+Maintaining the proper water balance and sanitizer level usually prevents odoriferous covers.

-To figure out where the smell is coming from, you’ll have to do a little process of elimination.
-Begin by removing the cover from your tub and taking it to a location where you can spread out.
-Unzip the jacket, carefully remove the foam cores and place them in a dry place.
+Figuring out where the smell is coming from involves a little process of elimination.
+Start by removing the cover from your tub and moving it where you can spread it out.
+Unzip the jacket and carefully remove the foam cores.

-Thoroughly check the outer jacket for tears or holes, where water could easily be getting in.
-Small to medium holes or tears can be patched with a vinyl patch kit such as Spa Bond.
-Make sure that you carefully clean and dry the spa jacket inside and out before performing any repairs.
-If there are large holes or deteriorating material on your spa cover jacket, the cover will need to be replaced.
+Thoroughly check the outer jacket for tears or holes.
+Small to medium holes or tears can be patched with a vinyl patch kit.
+Carefully cleaning and drying the spa jacket inside and out before performing repairs yields the best results.
+If there are large holes or deteriorating material on your spa cover jacket, it’s a lost cause and should be replaced.

-Learn how to care for mold found in or on the spa cover here.
+Learn how to care for mold in or on the spa cover here.

-The foam inside your cover is sealed with a protective plastic liner which is intended to keep moisture out.
-Check the liner for holes or splits in the seam.
+Spa cover foam is sealed with a protective plastic liner (vapor barrier) to keep moisture out.
+Check the liner for holes or splits in the seams.

-If the plastic that seals and protects the foam core has been punctured or opened, yet the foam itself is not saturated with water, you may be able to dry the foam and repair the liner with a patch kit.
-If the hole or tear is too large to patch or the foam core has become saturated you will need to replace your cover.
+If the foam core vapor barrier has been punctured or opened, but the foam itself is not saturated with water, try drying the foam and repairing the liner with a patch kit.
+If the hole or tear is too large to patch or the foam core is saturated, it’s time to replace your cover.

 Tip: A good indicator that the foam core has become rotten or waterlogged is that your cover will be very heavy.

 Broken or cracked foam cores mean your cover will lose its form, eventually allowing it to make contact with the spa water.
 Any contact with the water will lead to further deterioration.
 In this instance, replacing your cover as soon as possible is best.